U.S. Supreme Court denies request for expedited review of Donald Trump's Wisconsin election challenges

 The state has multiple, overlapping safeguards aimed at preventing ineligible voters from casting ballots, tampering with the ballots or altering vote totals.

 Wisconsin’s 10 presidential electors cast their votes for Biden and Vice President-elect Kamala Harris on Dec.
-14, and those electoral votes were by Congress on Jan.
-6, despite the fact that a mob of Trump's supporters stormed the Capitol seeking to prevent the certification of Biden's win.
+14, and those electoral votes were accepted by Congress in the early morning of Jan.
+7, hours after a pro-Trump mob stormed the U.S. Capitol.

+Tell yer folks: Comedian Charlie Berens asks what it means to be from Wisconsin — and Twitter delivers

 Kicking it off with class